JustUzair/Audits/readme.md

 ## About 0xJustUzair

-Security Researcher (Intern) [*@Nethermind*](https://github.com/NethermindEth/) | Full Stack Web2 🌐 & Web3⛓️ Engineer | 2x 🏆 Global Hackathon Winner, transitioning to Web3 security and aiming to become an independent security researcher.
+Web3 Security Researcher | Full Stack Web2 🌐 & Web3⛓️ Engineer | 2x 🏆 Global Hackathon Winner, transitioning to Web3 security and aiming to become an independent security researcher.

 For private audits or collaboration, please reach out to me on Twitter [*@0xJustUzair*](https://twitter.com/0xJustUzair).